DavidSM64/Diddy-Kong-Racing/README.md

 ```

 <!-- README_SCORE_BEGIN -->
-As of January 30, 2023, this is our current score:
+As of February 10, 2023, this is our current score:
 ```
  ===================================================================
                ADVENTURE ONE (ASM -> C Decompilation)